 they are operating an enterprise quality, managed API service to a commercial third party provided that charging shall be limited to recovery of reasonable service charges only.

 The Supplier shall not acquire ownership of any rights in the NHS Data (including where material Supplier enhancements have created derived information or data from NHS Data if the resultant data contains any NHS Data or Personal Data) and the Supplier shall comply with the requirements of the provisions of the Data Processing Deed in respect of the return or destruction of all such NHS Data.

+Data Processing Records

+The Supplier shall provide the following details for each Catalogue Solution for inclusion on the Catalogue Solution Listing in the format specified by the Catalogue Authority and shall keep such details up to date:

+a description of the Personal Data processing applicable to the Catalogue Solution and each Additional Service to that Catalogue Solution; and

+where Sub-Processors are used in the provision of the Catalogue Solution (including Additional Services), the organisation name of each Sub-Processor and the Personal Data processing undertaken by each Sub-Processor.

 Use of Benchmark Data